The Price Of Gold

 Many private small-time investors are keen to keep some of their assets in gold .
 According to Bullion Vault , which operates vaults in London, New York and Zurich there has been a ninefold increase in the number of gold bullion traders in the past five years.

-More here on How to Buy Gold in Ireland
+More here on How to Invest in Gold in Ireland

 Central banks around the world hold about 12% of their reserves in gold.
 The US has the biggest hoard of gold, followed by Germany and the International Monetary Fund.
 If jewellery is included, India has the largest amount of gold within its national boundaries.

 The amount of gold left underground could soon run out.
-At the end of 2005 the big gold producers calculated their reserves at 22,000 tonnes – or 14 years’ production.
+At the end of 2021 the big gold producers calculated their reserves at 52,000 tonnes – or about 12 years’ of production.
 In reality, it is likely to be more, as new reserves are discovered.